-It will demonstrate world-class planning, urban design and community development practice in an urban village context, including a mixed use urban village core, sport and recreational facilities, educational facilities, and areas with significant environmental value.
+It will demonstrate world-class planning, urban design and community development practice in an urban village context, including a mixed use urban village core, significant employment, parkland and informal sporting areas, and areas with significant environmental value.

-Residential development within the precinct will provide for a mix of incomes, tenures and price points including social, affordable and rental and owner-occupier housing.
-Map 7: Precinct 1
+Residential development within the precinct will provide for a mix of incomes, tenures and price points including affordable rental and owner-occupier housing.